kopaka1822/EntityCS/README.md

 ```

 This will return an `std::shared_ptr<ecs::Entity<SYSTEM>>` to the newly allocated entity.
-This is how you can work with the components:
+The following code describes how you can interact with the components:
 [class overview](#entityt)

 ```c++